plotly/plotly.py/doc/python/static-image-export.md

 Image(img_bytes)
 ```

-## Change Image Dimensions and Scale
+## Specify Image Dimensions and Scale
 In addition to the image format, the `to_image` and `write_image` functions provide arguments to specify the image `width` and `height` in logical pixels.
 They also provide a `scale` parameter that can be used to increase (`scale` > 1) or decrease (`scale` < 1) the physical resolution of the resulting image.

 ```python